The genuine RAMASST.exe file is a software component of RAM Assistant CD Disabler by Matsushita Electric Industrial Co..

-The process known as CD Burning of Windows XP disabling tool for DVD MULTI Drive or Disable native CD recording on the DVD MULTI Drive or Panasonic CD Burning disabling tool for Drive belongs to software RAMAsst Application or CD Burning of Windows XP disabling tool for DVD MULTI Drive by Matsushita Electric Industrial Co. (www.panasonic.co.jp/global) or Panasonic (www.panasonic.com).
+The process known as CD Burning of Windows XP disabling tool for DVD MULTI Drive or Panasonic CD Burning disabling tool for Drive or Disable native CD recording on the DVD MULTI Drive belongs to software CD Burning of Windows XP disabling tool for DVD MULTI Drive or RAMAsst Application by Matsushita Electric Industrial Co. (www.panasonic.co.jp/global) or Panasonic (www.panasonic.com).

 Description: RAMASST.exe is not essential for the Windows OS and causes relatively few problems.
-RAMASST.exe is located in the folder C:\Windows\System32.
+RAMASST.exe is located in the C:\Windows\System32 folder.

 RAMASST.exe is not a Windows core file.
-The file is a file without information about the developer of this file.
+The file is a file with no information about its developer.
 The program has no visible window.
 The file is an unknown file in the Windows folder.
-The program starts when Windows starts (see Registry key: MACHINE\User Shell Folders, HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders).
-RAMASST.exe is able to record inputs.
-Therefore the technical security rating is 63% dangerous, however also read the users reviews.
+The program starts when Windows starts (see Registry key: MACHINE\User Shell Folders, User Shell Folders).
+RAMASST.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 63% dangerous, however you should also read the user reviews.